 Ofwat approves £104bn upgrade for the water sector

-Ofwat has announced a £104bn upgrade for the water sector as part of its final determinations in the PR24 process, which sets investment plans, service commitments and bills for water companies in England and Wales for the 2025-30 period.
+Ofwat has approved a £104bn upgrade for the water sector as part of its final determinations in the PR24 process, which sets investment plans, service commitments and bills for water companies in England and Wales for the 2025-30 period.

 · Investment set to quadruple – nearly 90% of this will go to meet new requirements set out by the Environment Agency, Natural Resources Wales and the Drinking Water Inspectorate